9 Weight Loss Myths

-Fact: Low fat dairy products have the same nutritional values as whole dairy products, but without all the calories.
-Low fat versions of milk, yogurt, and cheese are good choices when trying to save calories and still get the beneficial nutrients.
+Fact: Low-fat dairy products have the same nutritional value as whole dairy products, but without all the calories.
+Low-fat versions of milk, yogurt, and cheese are good choices when trying to save calories while still getting the beneficial nutrients.

 Myth 3: Desserts are off-limits.

 Fact: Depriving yourself of something you really want can set you up for failure.
 Eating favorite foods in moderation can be a good thing.
 It will make you satisfied instead of deprived and you are less likely to overeat.

 Myth 4: Eating three big meals a day will make me gain weight.